 One of the best flavors of summer is food fresh off the grill!
 When it comes to grilling, steak, veggies, and chicken kebabs are great, but have you ever tried grilling fruit?

 Grilled Fruit Kebabs are perfect for those summer night barbecues!
-Whether you make grilled steak, Hawaiian chicken, or any other delectable summer dinner, after dinner is all done, pop these kebabs onto the grill for a healthy and sweet treat!
+Whether you make grilled chicken, pork chops, or any other delectable summer dinner, after dinner is all done, pop these kebabs onto the grill for a quick, healthy, and sweet treat!
 Try a yogurt dip, drizzle with honey, or make delicious fondue!
 You could even make a grilled fruit salad as an amazing side dish!

-If you want to make it a dinner side, skewer a mix of vegetables and fruits, like pineapple, yellow squash, red onion, green peppers, and cherry tomatoes, and red bell peppers.
+If you want to make it a sweet and savory dinner side, skewer a mix of vegetables and fruits, like pineapple, yellow squash, red onion wedges, green peppers, and cherry tomatoes, and red bell peppers.
 Serve with chicken kabobs or beef kabobs!

 A refreshing summer dessert for those backyard BBQs.